+The following enhancements to resource tree of the NRF API are proposed:

+- Define individual resources in the resource tree of the NRF API, to provide creation/update/deletion/retrieval operation to each type of shared data;

+- For example, a separate resource "/shared-id-ranges" is defined to represent the collection of SharedIdRages.
+A POST operation to the "/shared-id-ranges" resource will create an instance of SharedIdRanges.
+A GET operation to the "/shared-id-ranges/{sharedDataId}" will retrieve the content of the SharedIdRanges identified by the {sharedDataId}.

+- A parent resource "/shared-data" may be used to umbrella all kinds of shared data types.
+In this case, the resource "/shared-data/shared-id-ranges" represents the collection of SharedIdRanges.

+To configure the shared data in the NRF, the following methods should be used:

+- An operator should arrange those shareable data (e.g. UE identifier ranges) to shared data in well-organized manner, and register those shared data to the NRF;

+- The registration of shared data to the NRF may be done by the operator management system, or by an operator granted NF (e.g. a special UDR).
+In the latter case, the granted NF invokes POST method to the resource representing the collection of that type of shared data (e.g. to the resource "/shared-id-ranges") to register the shared data.

+- An NF can register a reference (i.e. the shared data identifier) to one shared data in its own NF profile, if the NF is configured to share some data with other NFs and is aware of the shared data identifier.
+Multiple shared data identifiers may be registered in the NF profile to refer to different type of shared data;

+To download NF profiles with shared data from the NRF, the following methods should be used:

-- efine individual resource in the resource tree of NRF API, to provide creation/update/deletion/retrieval operation to a SharedIdRage.A request NF should indicate its support for the feature to the NRF.
-During NF discovery or NF profile change notification procedure, the NRF and request NF behaves as the following:
+- A request NF should indicate its support for the SharedData feature to the NRF, in the NF discovery procedure or subscription to NF profile change notification.

+- During NF discovery or NF profile change notification procedure, the NRF and the request NF behaves as the following:

-- a request NF supporting the SharedIdRange feature, the NRF only indicates the shared identifier ( SharedIdRange).
+- For a request NF supporting the SharedIdRange feature, the NRF only indicates the shared data identifier(s) referring to the shared data (e.g. shared data identifier to a SharedIdRanges) in the NF profile, when sending NF profile the request NF.

-- or a request NF not supporting Shared feature, the NRF shall translate the shared identifier to existing NF profile.
+- For a request NF not supporting SharedData feature, the NRF shall translate the shared data identifier included in the NF profile to the content of existing attributes in the NF profile, when sending NF profile to the request NF.

-he request NF separately retrieval the shared , if not yet get the shared .
+- When receiving NF profile with shared data identifier(s), the request NF shall separately invoke GET operation to the NRF resource representing the shared data to retrieval the shared data, if not yet get the shared data.

-..2 Impacts on services, entities and interfaces
+6.X.2 Impacts on services, entities and interfaces

 NRF:

-- extend the existing NRF API to separately organize the shared , and provide individual operations to the resource representing the shared UE identifier ranges.
+- extend the existing NRF API to separately organize the shared data, and provide individual operations to the resource representing the shared UE identifier ranges.

 NF:

-- invoke separate retrieval to the resource representing the shared , after receiving NF profile indicating a reference to the shared from the NRF.
+- invoke separate retrieval to the resource representing the shared data, after receiving NF profile indicating a reference to the shared data from the NRF.

-..3 Pros
+6.X.3 Pros

-This solution provides an efficient way to configure shared to multiple NF profiles, and avoid duplicate transmission of same configured in multiple NF profiles.
+This solution provides an efficient way to configure the shared data to multiple NF profiles, and avoid duplicate transmission of same data configured in multiple NF profiles.

-..4 Cons
+6.X.4 Cons

-The NRF needs to differentiate the handling to a request NF supporting or not supporting Shared feature.
+The NRF needs to differentiate the handling to a request NF supporting or not supporting SharedData feature.

 * * * End of Changes * * * *